emiacerbi/social-media-dashboard/README.md

 ## Acknowledgments

-As always, I appreciate all the awesome challenges that [Frontend Mentor]
+As always, I appreciate all the awesome challenges that [Frontend Mentor] (frontendmentor.io) offers, I learn a lot from them.